CLCStriders/striders/pages/boddington-10.md

 ##### Results

-As long as there is a good signal at Race HQ, live results will be available at [Race Roster](https://raceroster.com/search).
+As long as there is a good signal at Race HQ, live results will be available via [Lush timing](https://www.arrowliveresults.com/Boddington10Mile).

 Soon after the race, we will post them on the [CLC Striders website](https://clcstriders-runningclub.co.uk).